Canon SL1 vs Olympus E-M1

-Both the SL1 and the E-M1 have been discontinued, but can regularly be found used on eBay.
+Both the SL1 and the E-M1 have been discontinued, but can regularly be found used on ebay.
 The SL1 was replaced by the Canon SL2, while the E-M1 was followed by the Olympus E-M1 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon SL1 Manual (free pdf) or the online Olympus E-M1 Manual.
+Further information on the features and operation of the SL1 and E-M1 can be found, respectively, in the Canon SL1 Manual (free pdf) or the online Olympus E-M1 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon SL1 and the Olympus E-M1?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.